 - 1. All buried cables and conduits shall be protected by treated planks or concrete blocks.
 Concrete blocks or cast-in place red-dyed concrete shall be utilized in applications with a high reliability requirement. - 2.
 Bright orange vinyl warning tape shall be installed above all buried cable installations, including above duct banks. - 3.
 Buried cable installations shall be based upon the requirements of CSA standard C22.3 No. 7 for underground systems. - 4.
 Where buried cable installations terminate into indoor equipment, bottom equipment entry is required to avoid potential water migration issues.
 Where top entry of equipment is required ensure that potential water migration through cables is addressed. - 5.
-Direct Buried Cables - 5.1 Provide a minimum of 100mm of sand cover on all sides of the cable.
-Consider additional depth below conduits for critical applications. - 5.2 Provide cable slack loops as required to address ground movement. - 5.3 Provide water-tight seals at the building entry.
+Direct buried cables: - 5.1 Provide a minimum of 100mm of sand cover on all sides of the cable.
+Provide additional depth below cables for critical applications. - 5.2 Provide cable slack loops as required to address ground movement. - 5.3 Provide water-tight seals at the building entry.

-6. PVC Conduit
+6. PVC conduit:

-- 6.1 The use of PVC DB2 conduit for buried applications is only permitted for certain applications, as indicated in Table 4-6. - 6.2 Arrange PVC conduit such that drainage is provided to a suitable location. - 6.3 Transition from underground to above ground shall use PVC rigid conduit.
+- 6.1 The use of PVC DB2 conduit for buried applications is only permitted for certain applications, as indicated in Table 4-7. - 6.2 Arrange PVC conduit such that drainage is provided to a suitable location. - 6.3 Transition from underground to above ground shall use PVC rigid conduit.
 Expansion fittings shall be provided where required. - 6.4 Provide water-tight seals at the building entry. - 6.5 Provide a minimum of 100mm of sand cover on all sides of the conduit.
-Consider additional depth below conduits for critical applications.

-7. Concrete duct banks

-- 7.1 Underground duct banks will be PVC DB2 ducts, sized 50mm or larger, encased in concrete. - 7.2 A minimum spacing of 50mm between ducts, and outer covering of 75 mm of concrete must be maintained. - 7.3 Duct runs will be sloped to drain any water entering the system, towards manholes provided with a sump pit.
+Provide additional depth below conduits for critical applications. - 7.
+Concrete duct banks (and utilidors): - 7.1 Underground duct banks will be PVC DB2 ducts, sized 50mm or larger, encased in concrete. - 7.2 A minimum spacing of 50mm between ducts, and outer covering of 75 mm of concrete must be maintained. - 7.3 Duct runs will be sloped to drain any water entering the system, towards manholes provided with a sump pit. - 7.4 Pull boxes will be drained individually or use a connected network of drainage pipes.
+Pull boxes will be drained using: - 7.4.1 Connection to the land drainage infrastructure; - 7.4.2 Connection to a building's sump pump system; or - 7.4.3 Connection to a pump station. - 7.5 All duct banks shall have a minimum of one duct allocated for fibre optic systems. - 7.6 Provide a minimum of 20% spare ducts. - 7.7 Ensure that the pull boxes are sized to account for minimum bending radius as per the Canadian Electric Code for both installation and long term use. - 7.8 All penetrations required in the pull boxes for cable entry/exits and pull box connections shall be included in the design.

+- 7.9 The duct bank system shall be designed with a grade on each section of duct bank to prevent water from ponding in the ducts. - 7.10 Pull boxes shall be watertight. - 7.11 Pull boxes shall on appropriate foundations as required to prevent movement. - 7.12 Pull tape shall be installed in all the ducts and shall be suitable for the highest applicable pull tensions.

-Table 4-6: Buried Installation Requirements
+Table 4-7: Buried Installation Requirements